rayate2410/djangocrud/README.md

   ```

   ## Docker image
   This project has a minimalistic docker file.
-And the docker image is available <here>.
+And the docker image is uploaded to dockerhub here https://hub.docker.com/r/rayate2410/django-address-book.
 To use this docker image, follow below steps.
 (Assumption is that docker is installed on your linux box)
   ```
   docker run -it -p <PORT>:8000 rayate2410/django-address-book:latest
   # Example